 The cost for a term life policy will depend on each applicant and the amount of coverage they’re seeking.
 A good rule of thumb is to get coverage for ten times the amount of your current annual income.
 For example, if you currently make $80,000 per year, you could consider a policy for $800,000.
 Most policies cost under $100 a month, which is paid monthly for the duration of the policy term.
 After you purchase a policy, you will designate a beneficiary or beneficiaries who will receive a cash payout if you die during the covered term.
 Beneficiaries can be changed over the course of the policy.

-Generally, health examinations are not required to qualify for Ethos life insurance policies.
+Generally, you can qualify for Ethos life insurance policies with no medical exam.
 However, in some cases, an examination or laboratory testing may be needed.
 Ethos evaluates each application based on a number of factors, such as medical history, current health, age, and gender.

 The death benefit is payable to the beneficiaries if the insured dies during the term of the policy (ranging from ten to thirty years).
 Specifically, Ethos offers terms of 10, 15, 20, and 30 years.
 This money can be used for anything, from funeral costs to daily living expenses.
 These funds are generally not taxed.